-Raw materials of slack wax, stearic acid, and triethanolamine are received in their molten forms from tank trucks and are combined with recycled washwater and/or fresh water in the closed system homogenizer.
+Raw materials of slack wax, stearic acid, and triethanolamine are received in their molten forms from tank trucks and are combined with recycled washwater and/or fresh water in a premix tank.
+From the premix tank, the material is pumped to the homogenizer.
 The emulsion is then cooled in a water heat exchanger.
+The product is stored in finished product tanks from the homogenizer.